ActiveCampaign/app-wordpress/README.md

 ## ActiveCampaign WordPress Plugin

-This plugin connects WordPress with your ActiveCampaign software and allows you to embed your subscription forms on your site.
+This plugin connects WordPress with your ActiveCampaign platform and allows you to embed your subscription forms on your site.

 ## Description